sdjangam/Twitter-Sentiment-Analysis/README.md

 # Background Theory
 Sentiment analysis (SA) comprises many concepts common to the whole field of natural language processing in addition to many concepts from machine learning: the most relevant of these are described in this section.
 # Machine Learning
 Machine learning has become a cornerstone in the field of SA.
 Most wellperforming systems incorporate some form of supervised machine learning.
-Here, we give a description of several machine learning algorithms relevant to the current state-of-the-art in sentiment analysis
+Here, we give a description of several machine learning algorithms relevant to the current state-of-the-art in sentiment analysis.